-Planet Bluegrass has seven full time, year round staff.
-There are about 185 people hired to be part of the festival crew (production, sound, bar, etc.), and they accepted around 125 volunteers.
-(They bring on more folks for Telluride.)
+Planet Bluegrass music festival, Lyons, has seven full time, year round staff.
+There are about 185 people hired to be part of the festival crew (production, sound, bar, etc.), and they accept around 125 volunteers.
+(They bring on more folks for their Telluride music festival.)
 Yes, that’s pretty much a Village!

 They pride themselves on being a “sustainable festivation” (see guidelines here.) such as waste diversion (recycle bins), energy conservation, encouraging the use of bikes and golf carts, and more.
 Note, they had to make some changes due to Covid such as not using reusable plates, and doing social distanced viewing corrals.